jhgaylor/django-blogger/README.md

 ---------
 In the django admin panel:

-1. Make an author and associate it with your django user
+1. Ensure your user has a first and last name
 2. Post stuff!